Napa Valley AVA

 If passion and persistence have anything to do with success, Nick Allen and Carte Blanche Winery are well on their way

-Some four years ago, Allen handed over the winemaking chores to Helen Keplinger, a noted winemaker in her own right.
-Keplinger is a UC Davis grad and boasts stints with the likes of the iconic Heidi Barrett, and also Kathy Joseph (Fiddlehead Cellars), Michel Rolland (Harlan Estate, Dalla Valle) and David Abreu (Kenzo Estate, Abreu Vineyards).
+In 2014, Nicholas handed the winemaking reins to Helen Keplinger, a noted winemaker in her own right.
+A UC Davis graduate, Helen boasts stints with the likes of the iconic Heidi Barrett and also Kathy Joseph (Fiddlehead Cellars), Michel Rolland (Harland Estate, Calla Valle) and David Abreu (Kenzo Estate, Abreu Vineyards).
 She also has extensive international experience with the noted Cellars Melis of the Spanish Priorat growing region just outside Barcelona.
 Helen has become known for making distinctive wines, for having a keen understanding of specific vineyard sites, and knowing how to make wines expressive of their place.
 She has also been named ‘Winemaker of the Year’ by Food & Wine magazine.
 It is with great pride that we present this Pinot Noir to our Garagiste Wine Club members, from an exceptional, under-the-radar producer.
 Please enjoy!